TypeScript Notes

 Printed UNKNOWN

 These are my TypeScript notes, covering version 5.
-They are not complete, but I am working on them now.
 If you find a mistake, please let me know.

 The example code uses a new notation I am developing.
 More on that soon.